 Safety features, which may include alarmed doors and in-room emergency call systems

-Memory care providers offer activities and therapies designed for residents with all stages of dementia.
+Memory care communities offer activities and therapies designed for residents with all levels of dementia, which is a major benefit of dementia care at a community as compared to in-home care.
 These structured programs often require specially trained staff and aim to reduce cognitive decline, promote positive reminiscence, and comfort residents:

-Art therapy Creative expression can be soothing and feel productive.
-Music therapy may include listening to favorite records or playing basic instruments.
+Art or music therapy.
+Creative expression can be soothing and feel productive.
+For instance, music therapy may include listening to favorite records or playing basic instruments.
 Some residents may retain their musical ability even after significant memory loss.
-Visual expression, like painting and drawing, are ways to express emotion safely and with creativity.
+Meanwhile, visual expression, like painting and drawing, are ways to express emotion safely and creatively.

 Design features for memory care facilities

-Memory boxes on residents’ doors, as familiar objects can guide seniors and reduce anxiety from an inability to read or recall room numbers
+Memory boxes on residents’ doors.
+Familiar objects can guide seniors and reduce anxiety from an inability to read or recall room numbers.

 Color-coded or texture-coded walls to help those with memory loss navigate

-Soft corners or circular hallways to allow continuous wandering and prevent residents from feeling trapped
+Soft corners or circular hallways to allow continuous dementia wandering and prevent residents from feeling trapped

 Secure gardens for sensory stimulation, nature exposure, and safe exploration